ricardo-agz/metro/README.md

 ## Installation

-Install PyRails using pip:
+Install Metro using pip:

-`pip install pyrails`
+`pip install metroapi`

 ---

 ## Creating a New Project

-Create a new PyRails project using the `new` command:
+Create a new Metro project using the `new` command:

 ```
-pyrails new my_project
+metro new my_project
 cd my_project
 ```